ntaatgen/ACT-R/README.md

 One thing to keep in mind is that a reloaded model will start with empty buffers.
 So the first thing you probably need to do is to create a goal chunk, and put that in the goal buffer ( model.buffers["goal"] = newgoalchunk )

+Another thing to keep in mind is that you cannot reset the model, because there is no record of its initial state.
+If you try to reset, the App will probably crash.
+Instead there is a function called softReset(), which clears the buffers, resets the trace and resets the visual module.